wearesimbol/simbol-world/CONTRIBUTING.md

 ## Join the community

-We're on Slack for any questions and discussions.
-Join using [this link](https://join.slack.com/t/wearesimbol/shared_invite/enQtNDA4NTMzODc0NzU1LTQzYTBkMjI4NmRhYjFhNTM2YWIxNjhiMmRlZTM1OTBiM2Y4ZWNlNWUwY2Q1ZGYwZTY2YTBkOTU0YzUyMWZhZTg)!
+We're on Spectrum for any questions and discussions.
+Join [here	](http://spectrum.chat/simbol)!

 ## File an issue